 Today, we’ll go over the ins and outs of the most common models: staff augmentation, outsourcing and direct-hire contracting.

-Staff augmentation is a way to fill a temporary skills gap at your company.
+Staff augmentation is a way to fill a temporary skills gap at your company by contracting a vendor that can supply your firm with the human capital it needs either for short-term or long-term projects.
 Let’s imagine that your company receives an interesting project from a top client, but you know you’ll have trouble making it happen.
 Perhaps the project requires a programming language that your staff doesn’t know well, or the deadline is a tight turn-around.

 Whatever the reason, your in-house team can’t handle it all.